- Ph. D., Government, Georgetown University

-Manuel is the author or co-author of seven books and numerous articles.
+Manuel is the author or co-author of nine books and numerous articles.
 His research addresses issues related to comparative democratization, comparative public policy, and the relationship between religion and politics, with an emphasis on Portugal.
 Publications include Faith-Based Organizations and Social Welfare: Associational Life and Religion in Contemporary Western Europe,, (Palgrave Macmillan, 2018) The Path of American Public Policy: Comparative Perspectives (Lexington, 2014), The Catholic Church and the Nation-State: Comparative Perspectives (Georgetown University Press, 2006) and The Challenges of Democratic Consolidation in Portugal (Praeger, 1996).
 An article, “Clericalism, Anti-Clericalism and Democratization in Portugal and Spain,” appeared in Religion and Politics in Comparative Perspective and was published by the Cambridge University Press.

 A Massachusetts native, Manuel holds a PhD in government from Georgetown University, an MTS from the Boston College School of Theology and Ministry, an MA in International Relations from Boston University, and a BA in Political Science from Boston University.
 He has also studied at the Institut d'Etudes Politiques in Paris, and the University of Coimbra and the University of Lisbon, both in Portugal.